 Ensure Your Employees are Treated Fairly

 Employees that are happy, healthy, and motivated are more likely to contribute to your culture in a positive way.
-They’ll also be more committed to your organization and willing to go above and beyond to help you achieve your goals.
+They’ll also be more comfortable working in the company and committed to your organization, sparking the willingness to go above and beyond to help you achieve your company goals.

 Set an Example for the Rest of Your Team

-When an organization doesn’t value ethics that mindset spreads to the rest of the employees.
-If employees don’t feel like their employer values them or society in general then they’ll be less likely to as well.
-This creates an organizational culture where everyone is only concerned with themselves which not only hurts your team but also your customers.
+When an organization doesn’t value ethics, that mindset spreads to the rest of the employees.
+If employees don’t feel like their employer values them or society in general, then they’ll be less likely to as well.
+This environment creates an organizational culture where everyone is only concerned about themselves, hurting your team but also your customers.

 Provide Meaning for Your Organization